 As of December 31, 2024 and December 31, 2023, we had cash and cash equivalents of \$1,585 million and \$1,107 million, respectively, and our total net working capital (total current assets less total current liabilities) amounted to \$2,231 million and \$1,496 million, respectively.
 Historically, we have participated in Parent's centralized cash management program, including its overall financing arrangements.
-Following the Spin-Off, our cash management model and use a combination of cash on hand and other sources of funding to fund day-to-day operations.
+Following the Spin-Off, our cash management, capital structure and liquidity sources will change, and we expect to utilize our own centralized cash management model and use a combination of cash on hand and other sources of funding to fund day-to-day operations.
 See "Risk Factors-Risks Relating to the Spin-Off-After the Spin-Off, we will not be able to rely on the earnings, assets or cash flows of Holcim and Holcim will not provide funds to finance our working capital or other cash requirements, which may impact the interest rate charged to us on debt financings, the amounts of indebtedness, types of financing structures and debt markets that may be available to us, and our ability to make payments on and to refinance any indebtedness."